Public worship has resumed at Sacred Heart.

 Mass at Sacred Heart.
-If you wish to join us for Mass, please book in advance by either calling the parish office and leaving a voicemail message with your name, contact details and preferred day/time or sending an email to with the information.
+If you would like to attend Mass, please book in advance by either calling the parish office and leaving a voicemail message with your name, contact details and preferred day/time or sending an email to with the information.
 You will receive confirmation of your booking.
 Please book as early in the week as possible.
-The parish office is only open on weekday mornings.
-Any emails or voicemails sent in the evening will not be picked up until the following morning or those sent from Friday afternoon/over a weekend will not be picked up until Monday morning.
+The parish secretary has been part furloughed and so emails are only checked occasionally during the week.
+Email sent from Friday afternoon/over a weekend will not be picked up until Monday morning.

 Stewards.
 Stewards will be in the porch and will direct you to the next available seat when you arrive.

 Access.
 Everyone will enter and exit through the front doors to the church, then entering the main body of the church through the right-hand porch door.
-A one-way system is in place and you will be directed by a steward to the next available space, this is so that we try to avoid crossing paths with other people.
+A one-way system is in place and you will be directed by a steward to the next available space, this is so that we try to avoid crossing paths with other people where possible.
 Please do not linger in the porch or on the bridge before or after Mass as there is not enough space to allow for social distancing.
-Please note that the one-way system is in place both as you arrive for Mass and as you leave the Church.

 Communion.
 During the Communion Rite, from the altar Fr Jerry will say, “The Body of Christ,“ and everyone replies, “Amen”.
 This will not be done at the point you receive Communion.
 Just before you receive Communion, unloop your mask.
 We ask that you hold your arms out fully to receive Communion in your hand and then immediately after, replace your mask.
 If you are not comfortable receiving Communion, you can still make an act of spiritual Communion.
 The prayer can be found at the end of the newsletter.